g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

   },
 };
 ```
 This particular code snippet serves as a configuration for Webpack, which is set in such a way that `MiniCssExtractPlugin` can be used for unpacking CSS into different files, `OptimizeCSSAssetsPlugin` serves to optimize CSS resources, and `css-loader` is applied to interpreting CSS-related imports and `MiniCssExtractPlugin.loader` for separating it from the rest of the content available.
-Moreover, this arrangement is commonly used in web development projects, in which case it is employed to mass-assemble CSS files and optimize them during the process.
+Moreover, this arrangement is commonly used in web development projects, to mass-assemble CSS files and optimize them.

 By incorporating Lightning CSS and configuring Webpack with these loaders and plugins, you make your development process more efficient and ensure high performance and scalability for creating modern web apps.
 This allows for optimized asset bundling strategies through which you can manage stylesheets effectively, preprocess CSS languages, and take care of CSS delivery optimization.